Skip to content

 Conference booth back wall design in bright orange: a cutout for a TV screen top left, the iSLEEP wordmark, a conquer-the-night-slay-the-day headline, five-star review badge, and a photo of friends singing karaoke inside a cloud shape.

-The back wall.
+The back wall I designed.
 The dark rectangle is a cutout for the booth TV, which ran the ad program below.

 Booth side panel design in orange: TV cutout at top, before-iSleep and after-iSleep bed photos side by side, and a snoring-isn't-sexy headline.